 In the midst of his phone conversation, another source of sound caught Logen’s attention and made him turn his head almost a hundred-eighty degrees.

 The beaten man in his office was trying to get up, his remaining arm shaking as it tried to work alone and elevate him off the ground.
 His legs shivered then slipped.
 They were still too numb to function properly.

 “Leaving so soon?”
 Logen walked to him without a rush, the phone still in his hand.

-Before the beaten man could give any kind of answer, every last drop of breath was squeezed out of his lungs as his body was forced down to the floor in a sickening thud.
+Before the beaten man could give any kind of answer, every last drop of breath was squeezed out of his lungs when his body was forced down to the floor with a sickening thud.